heidign/sql-to-do-list/README.md

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.

 ## Support
-If you have suggestions or issues, please message me here [github.com/heidign](https://github.com/heidign)
+If you have suggestions or issues, please message me here on [GitHub](https://github.com/heidign)